The CCC

 In the 20th century, Jersey County continued to grow and develop.
 The expansion of industry and the modernization of agriculture brought new jobs and economic opportunities to the area.
 Today, Jersey County remains a vibrant community that celebrates its history while embracing the challenges and opportunities of the present.

-This timeline provides a condensed summary of the historical journey of Jersey County, Illinois.
+This timeline provides a concise overview of the key events in the history of Jersey County, Illinois.

 • 1812: Jersey County is established.